saeedsiddik/NBCSI_ForConf/README.md

 **`2023_Conf_Pylint_NB_Text_Analysis.ipynb`** - This notebook contains the code for renaming the output ipynb file name.

 ## Data
-We stored the data into a SQLite database.
+We stored the data in a SQLite database.
 The db file is available in data/ directory.
 The database consists of the following tables:
 ```
 +-------------------+
 |      database     |